-- What is sclerotherapy?
+- What Is It?

-- Does sclerotherapy hurt?
+- Does It Hurt?

-- During the sclerotherapy procedure, a health-care professional injects chemicals into smaller veins, which damage the inner lining and produce a clot.
+- During the sclerotherapy procedure, a health care professional injects chemicals into smaller veins, which damage the inner lining and produce a clot.
 As the clot is reabsorbed, the vessel is permanently obliterated.

 - The choice of the chemical sclerosing agent and its physical form depend on the size of the vessel to be treated.